Abstract

 Promoting the belief

-Pushed by the RACS, politicians were also under pressure to “do something”.
+Pushed by the RACS, politicians were under pressure to “do something”.
 In 1978, the House of Representatives Standing Committee on Road Safety recommended that:

 “cyclists be advised of the safety benefits of protective helmets and the possibility of requiring cyclists to wear helmets be kept under review“.